americanexpress/one-app/docs/api/modules/App-Configuration.md

 are available when offline and each resource in the cache is validated (or invalidated) by meta data associated with each resource that is cached and/or requested.
 There are four meta properties that are used for invalidation on a per module basis in tandem to One App static resources;
-`version`, `locale` (if applicable - language packs, etc), `bundle` type and the Holocron module map `clientCacheRevision` key.
+`version`, `locale` (if applicable - language packs, etc) and the Holocron module map `clientCacheRevision` key.
 If a resource is invalidated for a newer or older version for example, the service worker will remove the stale resource from the cache and place in the recently requested resource.